misb1280/stockmarkettool/README.md

 Click the Alpha Vantage badge at the top of this page or visit the [API Key Page](https://www.alphavantage.co/support/#api-key) to claim your free key.

+> ⚠️ **API Call Limit:** The free Alpha Vantage API tier allows **25 requests per day**.
+> Each time you fetch stock data counts as one call, so be mindful of how many
+> lookups you perform in a single session.

 **4. Add your API key to the source file**

 Open `src/StockMarketTool_V1.py` and paste your key here: